Brunty/laravel-behat-fixtures/README.md

 ```

-If you wanted to load lots of fixtures for a scenario, you can do so:
+If you wanted to load multiple fixtures for a scenario, you can do so:

 ```gherkin
 @db-refresh